Ultratrace Analysis

 Hexachlorodisilane (HCDS) is used as a precursor material for the production of very thin films and therefore requires a very high purity, which can be determined by ICP-MS.

-In the project "SilaTrace" we developed together with our partner PSC Polysilane Chemistry GmbH high purity pentachlordisilane as an attractive product for the microelectronics industry.
-At Fraunhofer CSP, the main focus was on the optimization of trace analysis to ensure product quality.
-This funding was financed by the European Regional Development Fund (ERDF).
+As part of the »SilaTrace« we collaborated with PSC Polysilane Chemistry GmbH to develop high-purity pentachlorodisilane (PCDS) as an attractive product for the microelectronics industry.
+At Fraunhofer CSP, the focus was on optimizing trace analysis to ensure product quality.
+This initiative was funded by the European Regional Development Fund (ERDF).

 © Fraunhofer CSP